colavitam/rails_admin_grid/README.md

 end
 ```

 The only information RailsAdmin requires to function properly is a `thumbnail_method`, a method which it will use to retrieve the corresponding thumbnail for the object.
-It also supports many of the applicable options used in the default list action ([see more](https://github.com/sferik/rails_admin/wiki/List)).
+Visible fields and copes can also be configured in this block.

+These properties must be specified in the `list` block instead of the `grid` block:
+* items_per_page
+* sort_reverse
+* sort_by